A Rather Weak 'Attempt' To Defend

 ignored the following examples of 'qualitative' change which aren't the least

-bit 'nodal' (again, this is taken from Essay Seven
+bit 'nodal' (again, this has been taken from Essay Seven

 Part